Jerami Grant NBA Preview vs. the Grizzlies

 Grizzlies 2022-23 Defensive Insights

-- The Grizzlies were 11th in the league last year, giving up 113 points per game.
+- The Grizzlies were ranked 11th in the league defensively last year, giving up 113 points per game.

-- The Grizzlies conceded 44.4 rebounds on average last year, 21st in the league.
+- The Grizzlies were the 21st-ranked team in the league last season, allowing 44.4 boards per contest.

-- The Grizzlies conceded 26.4 assists per game last year (26th in the league).
+- Looking at assists, the Grizzlies were ranked 26th in the league defensively last season, giving up 26.4 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!